ibyf0r3ns1cs/forensics-ir-tools/Scripts/README.md

 Retrieves the hashes and command lines of running processes.

 ## CheckUnsignedProcesses.ps1
-Checks if running processes are signed.
+Check if the running processes are signed, and print the list of unsigned processes.

 ## GetAllTaskSchedules.ps1
 Retrieves information about all task schedules in the system